 Metabolism Profile

-Your metabolism affects energy, weight, and overall well-being – with the Metabolism Profile, you gain a detailed insight into your key metabolic values.
+Your metabolism affects energy, weight, and overall well-being – with the Metabolism Profile, you gain detailed insight into your key metabolic values.

 - Comprehensive Metabolic Analysis: Measurement of cholesterol (total, HDL, LDL), triglycerides, HbA1c, calcium, cystatin C, GPT (ALT, ALAT), and vitamin B12.